It Was All a Dream (Atlanta): Plot

 Earn and Alfred meet with Van (Zazie Beetz) at the restaurant, which is located in an abandoned Blockbuster store.
 Earn wants them to give the restaurant a chance, as it is a Black-owned sushi restaurant.
 However, their experience turns out to be exhausting: the tables don't allow them to comfortably sit and the food proves to be too exotic for them.
 Alfred wants to leave the restaurant to eat familiar food at the Popeyes across the street, but Earn tells him to stay.
 Meanwhile, Darius experiences more dream sequences, after which he lashes out at some of the customers and is promptly kicked out of the clinic.
 He then visits his brother Chi (Kevin Iso), but the visit turns out to be part of another dream.

 Alfred's patience runs out when he is offered fugu which the waiter notes is poisonous if not prepared correctly and he sets out to leave for Popeyes with Earn and Van.
 However, the restaurant's owner, Demarcus (Calvin Dutton) catches them leaving, correctly guesses they're going to Popeyes, and berates them for not supporting their Black colleagues, lamenting that businesses collapse due to customers not supporting their community.
 Demarcus orders his staff to lock the doors to force them to eat their dinner, scaring them.
-Darius suddenly arrives and escapes with them in a Maserati.
+Darius suddenly arrives and escapes with them in a pink Maserati.
 As they flee, Darius reveals that he bought food from Popeyes, delighting them.